ndgeniebla/phaser-mkdocs/docs/set-4.md

     Assets have many definitions in the real world.
 In the context of game developement, assets mean any digital content used by the video game to communicate information to the user about the state of the game.
 This can include audio, visual elements and animations.

+## Making Our Ball

 <br>
-3. Inside the `preload` function defined inside of `src/game.js` add two function calls to `this` game instances `load.image()` method with the following name parameter and path path paramater.
+1. Inside the `preload` function defined inside of `src/game.js` add two function calls to `this` game instances `load.image()` method with the following name parameter and path path paramater.

 ```JS title="game.js" linenums="1" hl_lines="2-3"